Frobenius trace fields of cohomologically rigid local systems: Introduction

 \subsection{Results}

 For a smooth complex variety $Y$, we denote by $Y^{an}$ the associated complex manifold.
-To state our main results, we first need the following definition, due to Esnault-Groechenig. \begin{defn}Let $Y/k$ be a smooth projective variety over a perfect field.
+In this article, all varieties are assumed to be geometrically connected. \begin{defn} Let $Y/k$ be a smooth variety over a perfect field.
+A \emph{good compactification} $\bar{Y}$ is a smooth projective variety over $k$, equipped with an open immersion $Y\hookrightarrow \bar{Y}$, such that the boundary $\bar{Y}\setminus Y\subset \bar{Y}$ is a simple normal crossings divisor. \end{defn} \begin{defn}[Esnault-Groechenig] Let $Y/k$ be a smooth variety over a perfect field, and $j\colon Y\hookrightarrow \bar{Y}$ a good compactification with boundary divisor $Z=\cup Z_i$.
 Let $\ell\neq \text{char}(k)$ be a prime number.
-Let $L$ be a lisse $\Qlbar$-sheaf on $Y$ that is geometrically irreducible and set $\text{End}^0(L)\subset \text{End}(L)$ to be the subsheaf of traceless endomorphisms.
-We say $L$ is \emph{cohomologically rigid} if:
+Let $L$ be a lisse $\Qlbar$-sheaf on $Y$ that is geometrically irreducible and such that the local monodromy of $L$ around each $Z_i$ is quasi-unipotent.
+Set $\text{End}^0(L)\subset \text{End}(L)$ to be the subsheaf of traceless endomorphisms.
+We say $L$ is \emph{cohomologically rigid} if